JL-SANTOS/MO-IT101-Group3/README.md

 ## Tests Screenshots

--Located in Test Folder
+- Located in Test Folder
--Java Test Files in Test Folder
+- Java Test Files in Test Folder

 ## Technologies Used